When did guilt become an ingredient?

 Shouting loudly about their tiny calorie content?

 Certainly.
 They want the buyer to assume that low calorie is best, regardless of quality, taste or what’s in it.
 Or more likely, to encourage us to eat more of them because at only 79 calories each, why not?
-Well, for a start because they will be extraordinarily unsatisfying, meaning the unsuspecting dieter (at whom they are clearly aimed) will probably need all 5 to feel anything.
+For a start, because they will be extraordinarily unsatisfying, meaning the dieter they’re aimed at will probably need all 5 to feel anything.
 By the time you’ve had the whole box, you could have used those 400kcal on something fabulous instead.

 “Skinny” isn’t even a nice word.
 Unlike its more positive cousins “slim”, “svelte”, “lean”, it can have connotations of scrawny, malnourished, under-fed, weak.
 Is that really what we aspire to be?
 It’s also a largely female-focused word.
-A man outwardly expressing a desire to be “skinny” is unusual, and something that (perhaps rightly) would ring the alarm bells of disordered eating (although I appreciate that a quest for “leanness” is the more socially acceptable, similarly harmful modern equivalent); for many women, “skinny” as a life goal is common and often encouraged.
-That said, due to changing “trends” in female body shapes (have you ever read a more ridiculous phrase?), skinny is less sought-after in women younger than me, who may now be chasing a new yet equally arbitrary ideal.
+A man outwardly expressing a desire to be “skinny” is unusual, and something that might ring the alarm bells of disordered eating.
+(I appreciate that a quest for “leanness” is the more socially acceptable, similarly harmful modern equivalent).

-I’ve had periods of being skinny, and all of those other negative adjectives applied.
-Whether it was unintentional (the divorce diet) or deliberate, it was neither fun getting there nor being there, and in the latter case, always came from a place of self-loathing and distorted body image, a desire to “take up less space” or fit some twisted ideal that didn’t match my own shape.
+For many women over 40, “skinny” as a life goal is common and often encouraged.
+Well, I’ve had periods of being skinny, and all of those other negative adjectives applied.
+Whether it was unintentional (the divorce diet) or deliberate, it was neither fun getting there nor being there.
+It came from a place of self-loathing and distorted body image.
+From a desire to “take up less space” or fit some twisted ideal that didn’t match my own shape.

 However, it’s not even the lazy name of the bar that made me take the photos.

-It’s the proud proclamation that these snacks are “guilt free”, just as other products might display their nut-free, gluten-free, meat-free credentials.
+It’s the proud proclamation that these snacks are “guilt free”, just as other products might display their nut-free, gluten-free or meat-free credentials.

 Guilt is not an ingredient.